lukeronger/nIMParton/ReadMe.txt

 3. Usage
 The library consists of a C++ class named nIMParton (look ./nIMParton.h and ./nIMParton.cpp for details).
-The construction function nIMParton::nIMParton(Z, A) is used to choose a nuclear target.
+The constructor function nIMParton::nIMParton(Z, A) is used to choose a nuclear target.
 (eg. nIMParton Calcium(20, 40);) nIMParton has two important methods nIMParton::getRToN(Iparton, X, Q2) and  nIMParton::getRToD(Iparton, X, Q2),